 3. Review of current alternatives to pretrial detention and the potential these programs have for affecting the jail population.

-4. Description of the existing resources in the county that can be used as intermediate punishment or services to offenders sentenced to intermediate punishment.
+4. Description of the existing resources in the county that can be used for probation with restrictive condition cases or services to offenders sentenced to probation with restrictive conditions.

 Allegheny County's Electronic Monitoring program applies the following two approaches in meeting probation with restrictive condition sentences.